pierre-haessig/birthdays-fxos-app/README.rst

 Screenshot
 ----------

-All contacts which have a birthday appears in a month/day list:
+All contacts which have a birthday appear in a month/day list:

 .. image:: screenshots/screen_EN_1.png